 I am SO SO excited to finally share this bread recipe!
 I’ve been trying to get this dough thing pretty much since Christmas.
 Here’s a little story…

-I grew up eating freshly baked bread made by my mama from scratch pretty much every single day.
+I grew up eating freshly baked bread like kaiser buns made by my mama from scratch pretty much every single day.
 As I got older, I could care less about homemade bread.
 It never really appealed to me nor I had any interest in making it.
 Until I got into the science-y stuff of foods.
 You know, reading the labels and looking up all the crap that’s packed into foods, including bread from the store.
 And came to conclusion that of course homemade is much better, even if it’s white bread but at least I know what’s going in it.

 By no means do I make fresh bread on weekly basis but I have been experimenting and trying out different recipes that I can start adding to my collection.
 So, around the holidays, my son brought home “Secret Surprise Bread” aka Swiss Braided Loaf that he made in school.
 We devoured the loaf in one evening.
 No joke.
 His teacher was sweet enough to include the recipe and I’m glad she did because this is going in my nifty little recipe book for ever.
 It is absolutely the best!